fATALeRRoR/phpbbLithuanianTranslation/3.2.x/README.md

 en - contains "British English" as base for translations (from https://www.phpbb.com/customise/db/download/134676)

 lt - contains Lithuanian translation.
-Download LT folder and put it in "root/language/lt"
+Download LT folder and put it in "root/language/lt".
+ACP is in English.
+Better for administrators and less translation.

 root
 	language